 - Location: 406 2nd St, San Juan Bautista, CA 95045

-The mission is located in the main downtown square of the town of San Juan Bautista.
-The town itself came to be because of the mission’s influence on the area, and it now houses a full state park.
-There is lots of street parking near the mission that is free.
+The mission is located in the central downtown square of the town of San Juan Bautista.
+The city came to be because of the mission’s influence on the area.
+There is a lot of free street parking near the mission.

 The gift shop drops you out on a walkway that lets you see the courtyard but encourages you to go into the museum first.

 The museum is one of the better ones I saw at the California missions.
 It has a half dozen rooms full of artifacts, replicas of the rooms from the period, and even a full-scale replica of the mission itself.